Hi again friend, & Welcome!

 Check out the best studio headphones for mixing!,which includes the 600.

 - Not comfortable.
 Fatigue sets in after a short time wearing them.
-Uncomfortable and cheap headband construction.
+Cheap headband construction.

 - Not well made or durable.
 Flimsy.
 The build quality is suspect.
 Ear pads make your ears ache and can get uncomfortably warm.